Battle of Long Tan: Townsend assuming command of D Company

 Townsend assumed command as the defenders regrouped, while Kirby co-ordinated the collection of the dead and wounded.
-In total, one of the platoons had been destroyed and D Company was "non-effective", with five dead, 16 wounded and 16 men still missing.
+In total, one of the platoons had been destroyed and D Company was "non-effective", with five dead, 16 wounded and 16 missing.
 VC losses were believed to have been heavy; but with no confirmed casualty figures it looked to the Australians like they had suffered a defeat.
 The two officers agreed it would be impossible to secure the battlefield or to attempt to locate the missing from 11 Platoon in the darkness, and after it became clear the VC were not going to counter-attack, Townsend ordered a withdrawal to a position 750 m to the west from whence their casualties could be evacuated.
 Handling the dead and wounded proved a slow process but with the casualties finally loaded onto the carriers D Company left at 22:45, while B and A Companies departed on foot 45 minutes later.
 Roberts established a landing zone by forming a square and illuminated it with the interior lights of the APCs by opening their top hatches.
 The artillery fire ceased as the evacuation commenced with the first casualties taken out by a US Army Dustoff helicopter, while the remainder were extracted by six UH-1Bs from No. 9 Squadron RAAF.
 Despite being slowed by the requirement for the helicopters to land without lights, the operation went smoothly and was completed after midnight.
 The last casualties were taken out by 00:34, and flown to the Australian hospital at Vũng Tàu.